vict0rsch/faenet/README.md

 # FAENet: Frame Averaging Equivariant GNN for Materials modeling

-This repository contains an implementation of the paper ``FAENet: Frame Averaging Equivariant GNN for Materials modeling'', submitted to ICML 2023.
+This repository contains an implementation of the paper *FAENet: Frame Averaging Equivariant GNN for Materials modeling*, submitted to ICML 2023.
 More precisely, you will find:

-* `FrameAveraging` Transform maps your pytorch-geometric data to the canonical space defined in the paper, free of symmetry-preserving constraints.
+* `FrameAveraging`: the transform that projects your pytorch-geometric data into the canonical space defined in the paper.
-* `FAENet` contains the GNN architecture.
+* `FAENet` GNN model for material modeling.
-* `FA-forward-function` computes model predictions for the frame averaging extension, handling the different frames and mapping to equivariant predictions.
+* `model_forward`: a high-level forward function that computes appropriate model predictions for the Frame Averaging method, i.e. handling the different frames and mapping to equivariant predictions.

 Also: https://github.com/vict0rsch/faenet